mlrun/mlrun/docs/projects/create-load-import-project.md

     key: data
 ```

-Projects can also be created from a template (yaml file, zip file, or git repo), allowing users to create reusable skeletons,
+Projects can also be created from a template (yaml file, zip file, or git repo), allowing users to create reusable skeletons.
+The
 content of the zip/tar/git archive is copied into the context dir.

-The `init_git` flag is used to initialize git in the context dir, `remote` attribute is used to register the remote
+The `init_git` flag is used to initialize git in the context dir, the `remote` attribute is used to register the remote
-git repository URL, and `user_project` flag indicate the project name is unique to the user.
+git repository URL, and the `user_project` flag indicates that the project name is unique to the user.

-Example create a new project from a zip template:
+Example of creating a new project from a zip template:

 ```python
     # create a project from zip, initialize a local git, and register the git remote path